spacetelescope/stpsf/docs/relnotes.rst

 - *Many improvements in the PSF Grid functionality for generating photutils.GriddedPSFModels*:

   - New options in ``psf_grid`` to specify both/either the output filename and output directory location.
-See this `Jupyter notebook (ex2) <https://github.com/spacetelescope/webbpsf/blob/stable/notebooks/Gridded_PSF_Library.ipynb>`_ for examples. [:pr:`294`, :user:`shanosborne`]
+See this `Jupyter notebook (ex2) <https://github.com/spacetelescope/stpsf/blob/stable/notebooks/Gridded_PSF_Library.ipynb>`_ for examples. [:pr:`294`, :user:`shanosborne`]
   - sFfilenames when saving out a ``psf_grid`` FITS object which has it’s ``filename`` parameter set will now end with ``_det.fits`` instead of the previous ``_det_filt.fits`` [:pr:`294`, :user:`shanosborne`]
   - Update added to ``utils.to_griddedpsfmodel`` where a 2-dimensional array input with a header containing only 1 ``DET_YX`` keyword can be turned into ``GriddedPSFModel`` object without error as it  implies the case of a PSF grid with num_psfs = 1. [:pr:`294`, :user:`shanosborne`]
   - Remove deletion of ``det_yx`` and ``oversamp`` keywords from ``psf_grid`` output to allow for easier implementation in certain cases.
 Normal case users will have extra keywords but will not change functionality [:pr:`291`, :user:`shanosborne`]
   - Updated normalization of PSFs from ``psf_grid`` to be in surface brightness units, independent of oversampling in order to match the expectation of ``photutils.GriddedPSFModel``.
-This is different than webbpsf's default in which PSFs usually sum to 1 so the counts/pixel varies based on sampling. [:pr:`311`, :user:`mperrin`]
+This is different than stpsf's default in which PSFs usually sum to 1 so the counts/pixel varies based on sampling. [:pr:`311`, :user:`mperrin`]
   - Fix bug in how ``pupilopd`` keyword is saved and include extra keywords ``opd_file``, ``opdslice``, ``coronmsk``, and ``pupil`` in the ``psf_grid`` output, both the GriddedPSFModel meta data and FITS object's header [:pr:`284`, :pr:`293`, :pr:`299`, :user:`shanosborne`]

 - The ``set_position_from_aperture_name`` method now correctly sets the detector position parameter in the science frame [:pr:`281`, :user:`shanosborne`, :user:`JarronL`, :user:`mperrin`]